 The Company is a junior resource exploration issuer seeking to create significant value for shareholders through the exploration for silver, gold and base-metal deposits in Peru.
 The primary focus of the Company is on its 100% owned Curibaya project, which consists of approximately 17,000 hectares (ha) located approximately 48 km north-northeast of the provincial capital, Tacna, accessible by road.
-The Company's other material project, Hurricane, covers approximately 32,000 ha and is located approximately 65 km north of the city of Cusco.
+On October 20, 2023, the Company terminated the option on its Hurricane project due to the complexity and expected time horizon of receiving permits for a drill campaign.

-In addition to its material projects discussed above, the Company also has the Corisur claims, that it does not consider to be material at this time.
+In addition to its Curibaya project, the Company also holds the Corisur claims, that it does not consider to be material at this time.
 In June 2023, the Company made the decision to relinquish the Coastal Batholith concessions given the early stage nature of the claims and the Company's plans to focus its resources elsewhere.
 The Corisur claims cover 1,300 ha, located 52 km from Tacna, and consist of the Tacora, Tacora Sur and Andamarca concessions.